tonadr1022/OpenGL_Renderer/README.md

 - Commit to actually learning CMake and cross-platform compatibility (Ugh)
 - Rewrite in OpenGL 4.6 with data oriented approach (batched rendering, direct state access)
 - Learn Vulkan

+## What I've Learned

+### CMake

+In my long journey moving from CLion on MacOS to Neovim on both MacOS and Linux, I realized the importance of learning CMake from the CLI and making it simple to build and run the project on different platforms.

 ## Dependencies